dmijatovic/ng5-material-fire-portal/README.md

 - `ng4mat`: starter branch ng4 with custom material theme. use this as stater. note that material is still in beta (beta 12 in this case).
 There was a bug in beta 11 version of angular/material, so I extracted scss file and changed few lines of theming code.
 The adapted material theming version is in material folder.
 - `ng4portal`: basic dashboard portal demo and project starter for dashboards hosted with firebase.
 It has login and user modules for authentication.
 In addition it uses lazy loading of site modules (sections)
+- `ng4firedemo`: firebase demo portal.
+It has public, user and app sections.
+It uses lazy loading of modules. firebase project is dv4fire.
-- `dev`: branch used for developing new features testing new ideas
+- `dev`: branch used for developing new features testing new ideas.
+It has 3 sections: public, user and private.
+It uses dv4fire project on firebase.
 - `master`: demo portal verson live on dv4all website
 - `others`: this project might hold other branches in the future